hiphopconnect/musicup/README.md

 Contributions are welcome!
 If you have ideas or improvements, feel free to fork the repository and submit a pull request.
 Make sure to follow best practices when contributing.

+## Project Background

+I also have a repository with a Swift version of this software, which I originally developed on Swift/IOS.
+My initial thought was, "Great!
+Just one codebase, and I can publish on all platforms."
+However, I quickly ran into dependency issues that became difficult to resolve.

+As a result, I developed the mobile version of the software for my iPhone in Swift.

+### Future Plans

+1. A Kotlin version for Android.
+2. A Flutter version for Android, iOS, Windows, and Mac.
+3. Adding a scanner to load data from a database like CDDB.

 ## License

 **MusicUp** is licensed under the **GNU General Public License v3.0** - see